jdebacker/UN-OG-Training/docs/book/OG/Calibration.md

 ```{exercise-start}
 :label: ExerCalib-demo_mort
 ```
-Let's to the same for mortality rates.
+Let's do the same for mortality rates.
 In this case, you will want interact with the `demographics.get_mort` function.
 ```{exercise-end}
 ```